amrisi/amr-guidelines/amr.md

 ```
 > You are very beautiful.

-Comparatives and superlatives are represented using `:have-degree-91`.
+Comparatives and superlatives are represented using the frame `have-degree-91`.
 ```lisp
 Have-degree-91
 Arg1: domain, entity characterized by attribute (e.g. girl)